Southlake Family Law Attorney

 - Paternity issues.

 - Prenuptial and post-marital agreements.

 - Grandparents’ rights.

-Our family law firm in Southlake, TX, uses a collaborative approach to help you resolve your case.
+Our family law firm in Southlake, TX, collaborates to help you resolve your case.
 Our Southlake family law attorneys work together as a team to devise creative solutions that will apply to the unique circumstances of your situation.

 We know that no two family law cases are alike; the facts and circumstances surrounding your issues will call for solutions tailored to you.